 In September 2016, three 1 ha plots were set up and permanently marked on Eurardy Reserve.
 One plot was located in each of the three key conservation targets at Eurardy; the York gum woodlands, the heathlands and Bungabandi creek system.
 These are the broad land systems that make up the reserve.

-All the data collected is now available free for download via TERN’s data portal AEKOS.
+All the data collected is now available free for download (see the TERN website).
 The data can be used in a range of ways both on Eurady but also to allow comparisons across the continent.
 A range of researchers and land managers across Australia make use of the data and samples to: